unoplatform/uno.extensions/doc/Overview/Reactive/How-tos/MvuxProject.md

 # How to set up an MVUX project

-In this tutorial you'll learn how to set up an Uno Platform project ready to use with the MVUX architecture and its tools.
+In this tutorial you'll learn how to set up an Uno Platform project to use MVUX.

 1. Make sure your environment is set up properly by using [uno check](external/uno.check/doc/using-uno-check.md).
 1. You can create a Uno App by either using the Uno Platform Visual Studio extension or via the command line interface.